pnsaeta/p064/docs/ST-Random.md

 ## Normal Deviates

-One way to produce deviates that follow the normal distribution uses a generalization of Eq.&nbsp;(\ref{eq:probxform}) to two dimensions in an approach that mimics the way Poisson and Laplace figured out how to simplify the problem by squaring it.
-As you perhaps learned in Math 19, the Jacobian determinant generalizes the one-dimensional transformation of Eq.&nbsp;(\ref{eq:probxform}) to multiple dimensions:
+One way to produce deviates that follow the normal distribution uses a generalization of Eq.&nbsp;\eqref{eq:probxform} to two dimensions in an approach that mimics the way Poisson and Laplace figured out how to simplify the problem by squaring it.
+As you perhaps learned in Math 19, the Jacobian determinant generalizes the one-dimensional transformation of Eq.&nbsp;\eqref{eq:probxform} to multiple dimensions:
 \begin{equation}
   \label{eq:jacobian}
   P(y_1, y_2, \ldots) \dd{y_1} \dd{y_2} \ldots = p(x_1, x_2, \ldots) \qty| \frac{\partial(x_1, x_2, \ldots)}{\partial(y_1, y_2, \ldots)}| \dd{y_1} \dd{y_2} \ldots